 - Staff are given guidelines about watching out for signs of bullying and abuse and how to deal with them.
 Our disciplinary policies in such cases are made known to all staff and students.

 - Students have an induction session on the first day.
-This takes place with the group leaders and the Centre Supervisor present in order to make sure they are clear about their daily transport, facilities at the College, staff roles and their responsibilities, emergency contact details and general behaviour in the host family and college.
-The importance of safety is highlighted and lots of tips and guidelines provided.
-Information on some relevant UK laws are included in the students’ Guidelines, for example, the minimum age for buying and consuming tobacco and drinking alcoholic drinks.
+This takes place with the group leaders and with the centre supervisor present.
+The importance of safety is highlighted and several tips and guidelines provided.
+Information on some relevant UK laws are included in the students’ Guidelines, for example, the minimum age for buying and consuming tobacco and alcoholic drinks.

-- It is made clear to the students that they should discuss their problems with their group leaders in the first instance.
-They can also approach the Centre Supervisors directly in relation to welfare issues and the Director of Studies in relation to Academic issues.
+- It is made clear to the students that they should discuss any problems with their group leaders in the first instance.
+They can also approach the Centre Supervisors directly in relation to welfare issues and the Director of Studies in relation to academic issues.